Benign Overfitting in Time Series Linear Models with Over-Parameterization

-\textit{Large-scale model with dependent data}: In contrast to sparse-based studies, not many studies have analyzed dependent data in the context of large-scale models.
-The learning theory involves advancements in the predictive error analysis of dependent data using uniform convergence and complexity, wherein sparsity is not used, and it can be easily (relatively) applied to large-scale models. \citet{yu1994rates} demonstrated uniform convergence in empirical processes with mixing observations and derived its convergence rate. \citet{mohri2008rademacher} developed the Rademacher complexity to study the predictive errors in stationary mixing processes. \citet{berti2009rate} derived uniform convergence in empirical processes with an exchangeable condition. \citet{mohri2010stability} proved the data-dependent Rademacher complexity for several types of mixing processes. \citet{agarwal2012generalization} developed an upper bound for generalization errors with general loss functions and mixing processes. \citet{kuznetsov2015learning} derived an upper bound for predictive errors in stochastic processes without stationary or mixing assumptions. \citet{dagan2019learning} derived a generalization error bound with dependent data that satisfied the Dobrushin condition. \citet{daskalakis2019regression} and \citet{kandiros2021statistical} applied the Ising model, studied several linear models with dependent data, and derived novel estimation error bounds.
-These studies yielded general results, but they did not assume situations where the number of parameters diverges to infinity, such as over-parameterization.
+\textit{Large-scale models with dependent data}: In contrast to studies focusing on sparsity, few studies have analyzed dependent data in the context of large-scale models.
+Learning theory has advanced predictive risk analysis of dependent data through uniform convergence and complexity measures.
+Unlike sparsity-based approaches, these methods can be applied relatively easily to large-scale models. \citet{yu1994rates} demonstrated uniform convergence of empirical processes under mixing conditions and derived its convergence rate. \citet{mohri2008rademacher} introduced Rademacher complexity to analyze predictive risks in stationary mixing processes. \citet{berti2009rate} established uniform convergence of empirical processes under exchangeability. \citet{mohri2010stability} proved data-dependent Rademacher complexity bounds for various types of mixing processes. \citet{agarwal2012generalization} derived upper bounds on generalization errors for general loss functions and mixing processes. \citet{kuznetsov2015learning} established an upper bound on predictive errors for stochastic processes without assuming stationarity or mixing. \citet{dagan2019learning} derived a generalization error bound for dependent data that satisfied the Dobrushin condition. \citet{daskalakis2019regression} and \citet{kandiros2021statistical} applied the Ising model, analyzed several linear models with dependent data, and derived novel estimation risk bounds.
+These studies yielded general results, but they did not consider scenarios where the number of parameters tends to infinity, such as in over-parameterization.